Black History 365

 What’s Cooking, Innisfil?
 Jerk Style Shrimp & Spaghetti

-Join Making Change for their first Radiant Roots, a Black Cultural Expo.
+Join Making Change for Radiant Roots, a Black Cultural Expo.

 The event will include cultural vendors, food, crafts, speakers, a fashion show and entertainment for the whole family.